daveight/ankicode/index.md

 ## About

-CodeQuiz desktop app provides the fastest way to learn and memorize algorithms.<br/>
+CodeQuiz desktop app provides the fastest way to learn and memorize algorithms.
-The app uses spaced repetition of flashcards to increase the rate of learning.

 <img src="images/code-quiz.png" width="800"/>